Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/advancedruntimeconstraints.rst

 Check outputs
 -------------

-There is a ``checkOutputs()`` method that can be used but is not currently fully operational.
+There is a ``checkOutputs()`` method that is not supported in the current version.
 Contact the developers if you desire this functionality, but the following the practices described in this documentation should render the need for this moot.

 Cases of non-scalar inputs or outputs